How to Shrink Clothes

 Not all of your garments will have the ability to be shrunk.
 Fabrics such as linen, cotton, or rayon can shrink to a much higher degree than polyester or nylon.
 Typically natural fibers will shrink more easily than synthetic fabrics, as the synthetic fibers have received more treatment and are made to keep their size and shape.

-Make sure your garment’s fabric label does not say “pre-shrunk” and that you are aware of what kind of material the clothing is made from.
-Make sure you are using the dryer correctly by first understanding the what Tumble Dry Low Means.
+Make sure your garment’s fabric label does not say “do not tumble dry” or “pre-shrunk” and that you are aware of what kind of material the clothing is made from.
+Make sure you are using the dryer correctly by first understanding what tumble dry & tumble dry low means.

 Shrinking 100% cotton garments is easy, and some cotton clothing will have the ability to shrink up to 20%!